 GEND 200 - Gender and Society (4)

 Students analyze the lives of women and men, using the lenses of feminism and emphasizing the legal, economic, political, and social constructions of race, class, gender, and sexuality.
+This is a Writing in the Discipline (WID) course.

 General Education Category: Social and Behavioral Sciences.